Projective measure without projective Baire: Notation and Building Blocks

-As we will see later, fake inaccessible coding makes it necessary that we be able to put all of $b^s$ into the support of a condition in $P$; otherwise the coding structures will change as conditions are extended (see below).
+The phenomenon we call virtual inaccessible coding makes it necessary that we be able to put all of $b^s$ into the support of a condition in $P$; otherwise the coding structures will change as conditions are extended (we discuss this below).
 Thus we want $b^s$ to be Easton.
-This, together with coherency issues arising in the proof of \emph{extendibility} at singular $\alpha$ (see \ref{ext1} below), is why we use $E_\alpha$.
+This, together with coherency issues arising in the proof of \emph{Extendibility} at singular $\alpha$ (see \ref{ext1} below), is why we use $E_\alpha$.
 In said proof, we shall have no control over what happens at limits of $E_\alpha$, which is why we use successors for $B^s$.
+We want $E_\alpha\in \mathcal{A}^{\emptyset_\alpha}_0$ as this will give us a way to distinguish whether virtual inaccessible coding has occurred (again, see below).
+The presence of $\Diamond_\alpha$ is important for a $\Delta$-system argument in \ref{it:reals:are:caught}, when we show that $\kappa$ is not collapsed in our iteration and stays Mahlo until the last stage.